Boise-Eliot/Humboldt Site Council

 A position left facant for any reason may be filled by a member of the same stakeholder group.

-The facilitator may contact any member who is absent for more than two consecutive meetings or more than four meetings ina school to discuss the member's continuing interest in the Council.
+The facilitator may contact any member who is absent for more than two consecutive meetings or more than four meetings in a school year to discuss the member's continuing interest in the Council.

 D. Public Meetings Law